Lawsuit filed in former Steelers player's death

 Share with others:

-A lawyer representing the family of former Steelers player Dwight White filed a lawsuit Monday against UPMC Presbyterian, UPMC Health System and three UPMC doctors, claiming that negligence and miscommunication led to the famed defensive end's 2008 death.
+A lawyer representing the family of former Steelers player Dwight White filed a wrongful death suit today against UPMC Presbyterian, UPMC Health System and three UPMC doctors, claiming that negligence and miscommunication led to the famed defensive end's death in 2008.

-A UPMC representative could not be reached for comment last night.
+A UPMC representative could not be reached for comment.

-Mr. Schwarzwaelder said that Mr. White's condition had worsened until his wife took him to an emergency room five days after the surgery, where he was diagnosed with a pulmonary embolism, a blood clot in the arteries of the lung.
-He was immediately transferred to the intensive care unit at UPMC Presbyterian, where he died June 6, 2008.
+Mr. Schwarzwaelder said that Mr. White was initially hospitalized for a routine surgery on May 12, 2008.
+He said that after Mr. White came home, his condition worsened until his wife took him to the emergency room on May 17, where he was diagnosed with a pulmonary embolism, a blood clot in the lung's arteries.
+He was immediately transferred to the intensive care unit at UPMC Presbyterian, where he died on June 6.

-The doctors named in the wrongful death suit are Joseph Charles Maroon, Matt El-Kadi and Jigme Michael Sethi, said Mr. Schwarzwaelder.
-Their professional groups are also named.
+The doctors named in the suit are Joseph Charles Maroon, Matt El-Kadi and Jigme Michael Sethi, said Mr. Schwarzwaelder.

 Mr. White played with the Steelers from 1971 to 1980.
-As part of the legendary Steel Curtain defense, he helped produce four Super Bowl championships.
+Alongside the legendary Steel Curtain defense, he helped produce four Super Bowl championships, and he is well-known for playing in the team's first Super Bowl victory -- against the Minnesota Vikings -- despite having been hospitalized with pneumonia.
 At the time of his death, he was the senior managing director of public finance for Mesirow Financial's Pittsburgh office.

-In addition to his wife, Karen, he is survived by his 28-year-old daughter, Stacey White.
+In addition to his wife, Mr. White is survived by his 28-year-old daughter, Stacey White.